kolibrios-nextgen/kolibrios-nextgen/doc/branching-model.md

 ### Standard branches

 Standard branch accepted in the project is the branch named `main`.
-Administrators and maintainers only of the project must work with this branch
+Administrators and maintainers of the project only can work with this branch

 ### Special branches